Turkey Burgers

 At this point, you may store the prepared patties in the fridge for up to 1 day, if you are making this recipe ahead of time.
 Just cook when you are ready.

-To cook the turkey burgers, I’ve had great success for years simply cooking them in a cast iron skillet on the stove, but since my father-in-law bought me this indoor grill (affiliate) for Christmas, I’ve started using that instead.
+To cook juicy turkey burgers, I’ve had great success for years simply cooking them in a cast iron skillet on the stove, but since my father-in-law bought me this indoor grill (affiliate) for Christmas, I’ve started using that instead.

 When are the burgers done?

-The recommended temperature for doneness for turkey is 165F.
 Because carryover cooking is about 5 degrees, I like to pull these off the heat at 160F.
 This will maximize juiciness.

 Here’s a look at the fully cooked turkey burger, without any toppings: